data-apis/scipy-2023-presentation/paper.rst

-In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards and began drafting the draft of specifications for array and dataframe APIs, which could then be adopted by existing array and dataframe libraries and by any new libraries which arise.
-The direct stakeholders of the standard are maintainers of Python array libraries.
-Indirect stakeholders include maintainers of libraries which depend on array libraries (hereafter referred to as "array-consuming libraries"), authors of non-Python array libraries, developers of compilers and runtimes with array-specific functionality, and end users.
+In May 2020, an initial group of maintainers and industry stakeholders assembled to form the Consortium for Python Data API Standards and began drafting specifications for array and dataframe APIs, which could then be adopted by existing array and dataframe libraries and by any new libraries which arise.
+The direct stakeholders of the standard are maintainers of Python array libraries, but indirect stakeholders include maintainers of libraries which depend on array libraries (hereafter referred to as "array-consuming libraries").

 Objectives
 ----------